maxrioux100/gamestop-nft-helper/README.md

 This extenion add some information about the current avalaible copy of this nft, this information include
 - chart of the price relative to the number of copies bought

+## Demonstration
+You can see a short [video demontration](https://youtu.be/T6pE9THfyNU) of this extension in action

 ## Installation
 The plugin is available on the Chrome store here: https://chrome.google.com/webstore/detail/gamestop-nft-helper/pfmijmlbedpgbnolohlcoejejpaddegk